 In your mediation sessions at our law office, we’ll help you maintain a coolheaded and cooperative approach to divorce.
 People far too often let their relationship devolve even further when they employ an “I need to win” strategy during litigation.
 Instead, let us help you reach a settlement agreement that works for everyone.
 The important thing to remember is that you’re always in control.
 If you decide the mediation process isn’t right for you, you can always opt to go the traditional route before a judge.

 Since we offer free consultations at Kim Mediation and Law Center, though, it never hurts to give peace a chance.
-Contact us today by calling (213) 351-1000 — and get a divorce mediation lawyer in Los Angeles that’s committed to minimizing stress in the divorce process as much as possible.
+Call or contact us today — and get a divorce mediation lawyer in Los Angeles that’s committed to minimizing stress in the divorce process as much as possible.